 Express also provides excellent privacy, with AES-256 encryption, a selection of protocols to choose from, plus IPv6 leak protection and a kill switch.
 However, just keeping the apps on their automatic settings will provide the perfect combination of speed and security.

-Alongside great privacy, Express is also great for unblocking geo-restricted streaming services – you'll be able to browse US Netflix, BBC iPlayer, and access live sporting events from around the world.
+Alongside great privacy, Express is also great for unblocking geo-restricted streaming services – you'll be able to browse US Netflix, Amazon Prime Video, and access live sporting events from around the world.
 All you need to do is select a server in a country of your choice, and you'll be able to stream it as if you were there in person.

 A UAE VPN also needs great support as restrictions seem to be constantly changing, and Express has perfected it.
 You'll be able to talk to a real person 24/7 – they usually reply in a matter of seconds – and ask them any question you want about the service.
 If your connection isn't working you should be able to get help, and Express also has a dedicated UAE page on its support site.